User Management

 https://<CONNECTWARE HOST>/admin?apiToken=<TOKEN>

-And if you wish the browser to redirect elsewhere with-in the Connectware once authenticated (useful for Cybus::IngressRoute resources) use:
+And if you wish the browser to redirect elsewhere with-in Connectware once authenticated (useful for Cybus::IngressRoute resources) use:

 https://<CONNECTWARE HOST>/admin?redirect=<REDIRECTION URL>&apiToken=<TOKEN>